High School Program Description

 In our second year we had an internship on an organic farm, Botany (Amber Westfall, herbalist), Human Physiology (Ari van Ameringen), Biology -Environmental Stewardship (Lee Roy, Biologist), Poetics (Adam Barrows, Professor of Literature), World Geography and Modern History (Alan Krueger).
 Mathematics and Physics (Gordon Kubanek), Social Enterprise (Simon McMillan), and radio play as a performing arts project.

 In sports our students have had the chance to explore Lacrosse, volleyball, ultimate frisbee, broomball, skating, and badminton.
 We were also lucky to have an arborist, Trevor Bennett, doing a set of classes on wilderness survival and wood working, and guidance with our social enterprise from Urooj Qureshi, an expert in this area.

 While we aspire to grow our upper years program into a full high-school, we do not yet offer OSSD credits.
 We are working on becoming certified for OSSD courses however, and encourage you to reach out to us to express your interest.
-We may be able offer some credit courses in 2021/22.
+We plan to offer some credit courses in the future.

 Teenagers today are being called to understand life in a radically new way.
 They need a new type of thinking that can flow with the movement of life itself, a thinking that is inwardly mobile and alive even while it remains outwardly rigorous and clear.
 It must be a thinking capable of embracing different points of view and of evolving judgements.
 Such thinking will be in tune with life, for it is itself alive.
 It will not be satisfied with definitions and will not rest until it comes to grips with truth and reality.
 It is this quality of cognition toward which Waldorf education strives.